chainguard-dev/edu/content/chainguard/administration/iam-groups/identity-examples/enforce-gitlab-identity.md

 First, GitLab requires that pipelines have a shell.
 To this end, this configuration uses the [`cgr.dev/chainguard/wolfi-base` image](https://edu.chainguard.dev/chainguard/chainguard-images/reference/wolfi-base/) since it includes the `sh` shell.

-Next, this configuration creates a JSON Web Token (JWT) with an [`id_tokens`](https://docs.gitlab.com/ee/ci/yaml/index.html#id_tokens) block that will allow the job to be able to fetch an OIDC token and authenticate with Chainguard Enforce.
+Next, this configuration creates a JSON Web Token (JWT) with an [`id_tokens`](https://docs.gitlab.com/ee/ci/yaml/index.html#id_tokens) block that will allow the job to be able to fetch an OIDC token and authenticate with Chainguard.
 GitLab requires that any JWTs created in this manner must include an `aud` keyword.
 In this case, it should align with the `audience` associated with the Chainguard identity created in the `gitlab.tf` file: `https://gitlab.com`.

 Following that, the job runs a few commands to download and install `chainctl`.
-It then uses `chainctl`, the JWT, and the Chainguard identity's `id` value to log in to Chainguard Enforce under the assumed identity.
+It then uses `chainctl`, the JWT, and the Chainguard identity's `id` value to log in to Chainguard under the assumed identity.
 Be sure to replace `<your gitlab identity>` with the identity UIDP you noted down in the previous section.

 After logging in, the pipeline is able to run any `chainctl` command under the assumed identity.
 To test out this ability, this configuration runs the `chainctl images repos list` command to list all available image repos associated associated with the group.